JohnSnowLabs/johnsnowlabs/docs/en/alab/tags_text.md

 ### Classification

 For a classification task, the configuration needs the `Text` and `Choices` tags.
 For instance, you have the input JSON as shown below.
+The `Choices` tag is used to create a group of choices (a set of `Choice` tags), with radio buttons or checkboxes.
+It can be used for single or multi-class classification.

 ```bash
 {